AD-SDL/rpl_workcell/README.md

 ## Protocols

-As just noted, the file [ot2_pcr_config.yaml](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/protocol_files/ot2_pcr_config.yaml) defines what we call a protocol, which describe the device-specific instructions to be executed on a piece of hardware to implement an intended action.
-A protocol file specifies first a list of **equipment** within the hardware component, and then a sequence of **commands** to be executed on the equipment.
-For example, the following shows the equipment section and the first element in the commands section of [ot2_pcr_config.yaml](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/protocol_files/ot2_pcr_config.yaml):
+A protocol file gives the device-specific instructions to be executed on a specific piece of hardware to implement an intended action.
+For example, [ot2_pcr_config.yaml](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/protocol_files/ot2_pcr_config.yaml) gives instructions for an OpenTrons OT2.
+A protocol file specifies a list of **equipment** within the hardware component; a sequence of **commands** to be executed on the equipment; and some describptive **metadata**.
+For example, the following shows the equipment section, first command, and metadata section of [ot2_pcr_config.yaml](https://github.com/AD-SDL/rpl_workcell/blob/main/pcr_workcell/protocol_files/ot2_pcr_config.yaml):

 ```